 - Spend ad dollars at your own pace with flexible budgeting

 Instagram is the second fastest growing mobile application with an extremely powerful global presence.
-It launched almost six years ago and currently houses more than 400 million users.
+It launched eight years ago and currently houses more than 1 billion monthly active users.
 Being a company of Facebook, research suggests that 1 in every 5 minutes of mobile usage time is spent on both Facebook and Instagram.
 But even though they are the same company, their user groups differ quite drastically.

 Instagram is a visual platform used for uploading beautiful and crafted photos and/or videos.
 People use Instagram on a more personal level for visual inspiration and personal discovery.
 About 47% of the content featured in user newsfeeds is from people they do not know, which is a huge opportunity for brands.
 Instagram has given businesses the ability to portray their brand under a whole different light and more as a lifestyle concept, allowing target groups to focus on brands that otherwise would have never even considered.
 It is a great space for businesses to create brand awareness by crafting their brand story and portraying it in a highly unique and creative way.
 Another nice thing about Instagram is that you do not have to create a profile to advertise through it, you can also simply do it through Facebook.